 Choosing the right courses to ensure that you both succeed and have some challenge in your work is very important.
-All courses will have some form of examination, some will have a controlled assessment element, others will be assessed entirely on a final examination, so choosing the right type of course for you is vital.
+All courses will have some form of examination, some will have a controlled assessment element, and others will be assessed entirely on a final examination, so choosing the right type of course for you is important.

 Is anything compulsory?

 There are some courses that all of you have to follow and can’t opt out of doing.
-These are English Language, English Literature, Maths, Combined Science (unless separate science is chosen as an option), P.E. and Individual Development (I.D.).
+These are English Language, English Literature, Maths, Combined Science (unless separate science is chosen as an option), PE and Individual Development (ID).
 The groupings for these courses will be based on your progress and predicted grades at the end of Year 9 in the core subjects.
 These will be based on internal test results as well as teacher assessments.
-After that there is a range of subject choice to fill the remaining hours of school time, but there are a few limitations as well.
+After that, there is a range of subject choice to fill the remaining hours of school time, but there are a few limitations as well.

 A key point to consider for all students will be progression on to post-16 education or training.
 To give you a head start in finding places for the next stage of your educational career, getting GCSE passes at Grade 4 or above in English and Maths will be an important goal.
-The government have also promoted the importance of the English Baccalaureate subjects (History, Geography, French, German, Combined Science or Computer Science) and have emphasised their importance with employers, colleges and universities.
-The government want all students to study at least three of the English Baccalaureate subjects.

 Aspects of Personal and Social Education, Religious Education and Careers will also be compulsory and all students will study these within their Individual Development course.
-All students are expected to do core P.E. where all students will have the opportunity to demonstrate leadership skills.
+All students are expected to do core PE where all students will have the opportunity to demonstrate leadership skills.